Royal Institution Christmas Lectures: Television

 A 15-minute preview of a Christmas Lecture by G. I. Taylor was the first to be televised, in December 1936, on the BBC's fledgling Television Service.
+This was the first scientific experiment shown on television.
 Occasional lectures were broadcast in the subsequent decades, and each series was broadcast in its entirety on BBC Two from 1966 to 1999 and Channel 4 from 2000 to 2004.
 In 2000, one of the lectures was broadcast live for the first time.

 Following the end of Channel 4's contract to broadcast the lectures, there were concerns that they might simply be dropped from scheduling as the channel was negotiating with the Royal Institution over potential changes to the format, while the BBC announced that "The BBC will not show the lectures again, because it feels the broadcasting environment has moved on in the last four years."
 Channel Five subsequently agreed to show the lectures from 2005 to 2008, an announcement which was met with derision from academics.
 The lectures were broadcast on More4 in 2009.
 In 2010, the lectures returned to the BBC after a ten-year absence from the broadcaster, and have been shown on BBC Four each year since then.